How Do You Fertilize Potted Lemon Tree?

 Essential citrus fertilizer has a balanced blend of all the nutrients a lemon tree requires.
 It is an excellent choice for boosting your lemon tree’s growth and fruit production.

-The amount of fertilizer depends on the size and age of your tree.
-In general, we work on the age more, using the following recommendations:
+The quantity of fertilizer depends on the size and age of your tree.
+In general, we focus more on age, using the following recommendations:

 When Should I Fertilize My Potted Lemon Tree?